MikeYounn/Universal-Pish/README.md

 # 🎣 UniversalPhish

 This repository contains regularly updated phishing domain feeds aggregated from **multiple public threat intelligence sources**.
-The feeds are processed and cleaned by a private script, and then pushed to this repository every X hours due to all funcitions contained to avoid false positives.
+The feeds are processed and cleaned by a private script, and then pushed to this repository every XX hours due to all funcitions contained to avoid false positives.

 ## 🔍 About